 Studying a language does not narrowly confine you to any one area of future study or employment.
-Options could include journalism, the media and arts, banking, accountancy, management, administration, marketing, the civil service, teaching and professional language work.
-Very often, language students go on to combine their language with another subject such as law, business studies, engineering and teaching.
+Your options could include journalism, the media and arts, banking, accountancy, management, administration, marketing, the civil service, teaching, professional language work.
+Very often, language students go on to combines their language with another subject such as law, business studies, engineering and teaching.